-In the Initial DOCD, Beacon has included all required mitigation measures (e.g., lease stipulations, 2025 2025 NMFS BiOp terms and conditions and reasonable and prudent measures, and FWS 2018 conservation recommendations) and regulatory guidance as part of its Proposed Action.
+In the Revised EP, BP has included all required mitigation measures (e.g., lease stipulations, NMFS 2025 BiOp terms and conditions and reasonable and prudent measures, and FWS 2018 conservation recommendations) and regulatory guidance as part of its Proposed Action.
 BOEM has assessed the impacts of the Proposed Action on the following resources:

-- air quality
+- air quality;

-- offshore water quality
+- offshore water quality;

-- benthic communities
+- benthic communities;

-- marine mammals
+- marine mammals;

-- sea turtles
+- sea turtles;

-- fish resources and essential fish habitat (EFH)
+- fish resources and essential fish habitat (EFH);

-- marine and coastal birds
+- marine and coastal birds;

-- archaeological resources
+- archaeological resources;

-- human/socioecomic resources
+- human/socioecomic resources; and

 - other marine uses.

-Based on the site-specific analysis, the Proposed Action would result in negligible to minor impacts to marine mammals and sea turtles because the resources may be present at times or located near where activities will take place, or would be potentially impacted from proposed activities.
-Based on the site-specific analysis and because all required mitigation measures and regulatory guidance are incorporated into the Proposed Action, no additional mitigation measures are required at this time.
-As a result, in this SEA, BOEM has considered two alternatives: (1) No Action and (2) Proposed Action.
+Based on the site-specific analysis, the Proposed Action would result in negligible to minor impacts to (marine mammals, and sea turtles because the resources may be present at times or located near where activities will take place, or would be potentially impacted from proposed activities.
+With consideration of all required mitigation measures and regulatory guidance as part of the Proposed Action, the site-specific analysis determined that additional mitigation measures are necessary to further minimize potential impacts.
+As a result, in this SEA, BOEM has considered three alternatives: (1) No Action, (2) Proposed Action, and (3) Proposed Action with Additional Mitigation Measures.